Bötschi asks Barbara Bleisch "Only those who are prepared to lose can really love"

 At the end of your book, you mention the British philosopher Bertrand Russell.
 In the prologue to his autobiography, published in 1969, he writes that he would like to live his life again - unconditionally.
 Would you not want to change anything if you were allowed to live your life again?

 In the book, I write that I wish I could die like that one day.
 Not least because I know that Bertrand Russell had anything but an easy life.
 I also believe that complicated and difficult events in my life had a significant impact on me.
-At the same time, however, I sometimes think that certain difficulties should not have happened - especially when I think of situations in which I have hurt other people and in retrospect feel sorry for it.
+At the same time, however, I sometimes think that certain difficulties should not have happened - especially when I think of situations in which I hurt other people and feel sorry about it in retrospect.

 "Mitte des Lebens - Eine Philosophie der besten Jahre", Barbara Bleisch, 272 pages, Hanser Verlag, from 24 Fr.